Seong Chun-hyang: Production

 Seong Chun-hyang and Chunhyangjeon directed by Hong Seong-gi were produced around the same time.

 This concurrent production led to controversy over excessive competition.
 Director Shin Sang-ok, who began production first, petitioned the Korean Film Producers Association (KOFIA), citing its regulation that “if one-third of the content is the same, production is not permitted.”
 Although the Korean Film Council recognized Shin’s prior application, Chunhyangjeon proceeded with the support of Chairman Cho Yong-jin, who was involved in its production.
 As a result, the Youngjae Association split into factions, with the new faction supporting Seong Chun-hyang and the old faction backing Chunhyangjeon.

 During this period, an incident occurred in which an unknown assailant broke into the Shin Films office, damaged furniture, assaulted an employee, and fled.
 The investigation suggested the attack was related to the competition between the two film companies.

 Reception

 Box office

+Seong Chun-hyang drew 350,000 spectators in Seoul alone.

 The film was exported to Japan under a contract with a British theater, earning a royalty of $5,000, and was released in six major Japanese cities.